 5.6g fat/ 5.6g carbs/2.1g fiber / 6.3g protein = 3.5g net carbs

 - 1 head of cauliflower florets

-- 2 Tablespoons chives chopped
+- 2 green onions, chopped (or chives)

-- 4 pieces of bacon crumbed
+- 4 pieces of bacon, crumbed

 - salt and pepper